Trado

 The Trado was a truck manufactured by DAF in the Netherlands.

 It was named after the co-founder of DAF Hubertus van Doorne and captain engineer Piet van der Trappen (Trappen — Doorne).

 Design

-The Trado consisted of a leaf-springed bogie with two actuated road wheels that could be easily attached to, driven by and rotate on the back axis of any commercial truck, thus adding a "walking beam" to the vehicle that significantly improved its cross-country performance.
+The Trado consisted of a leaf-springed bogie with two actuated road wheels that could be easily attached to, driven by and rotate on the back axle of any commercial truck, thus adding a "walking beam" to the vehicle that significantly improved its cross-country performance.

 Trado III

 The Trado III suspension system, an improved version, was a considerable commercial success and applied to many existing and new civilian and military truck types.

 Pantrado

 The armoured vehicle projects had the designation Pantrado in common, a contraction of the Dutch word Pantserwagen (armoured car), and Trado.

 The Trado III suspension could be fitted with a track on the lines of the Kégresse track, changing a vehicle into a half-track.